gramineproject/graphene/Pal/src/host/Linux-SGX/tools/README.rst

 provision secrets from a trusted machine (service, verifier) to an enclavized application (client, attester).
 These libraries rely heavily on RA-TLS.

-Conceptually, a client application and a trusted service establish a secure RA-TLS communication channel via TLS mutual attestation.
-The service sends its normal X.509 certificate for verification by client, whereas the client sends its RA-TLS X.509 certificate with SGX-related information for verification by the service.
-After this mutual attestation, the trust is established, and the service provisions the secrets to the client.
+Conceptually, an enclavized client application and a trusted service establish a secure RA-TLS communication channel via TLS mutual attestation.
+The service sends its normal X.509 certificate for verification by client, whereas the enclavized client sends its RA-TLS X.509 certificate with SGX-related information for verification by the service.
+After this mutual attestation, the trust is established, and the service provisions the secrets to the enclavized client.
 The established TLS channel may be either closed after provisioning these initial secrets or may be further used by both parties for continued secure communication.

 Secret Provisioning is shipped as three libraries: ``secret_prov_attest.so``, EPID-based ``secret_prov_verify_epid.so`` and ECDSA-based (DCAP)